Language selection

 Usual measures include: application control, patching applications, restricting administrative privileges, patching operating systems, user application hardening, multi-factor authentication and daily backups.

-Security in contracting
+3.5 Security in Contracting

-Appendix C - Clarifications on the schedule - 1 application
+Annex C - Guidelines on the application

 Business information and documents